 What gives clothes their value?
 If you ask us the most important thing is aesthetics.
 Value plays a big role in sustainability.
 If a customer values our clothes, hopefully, they’ll keep them for a long time.
 We believe that by adding value through our unique aesthetic and embedded storytelling we can avoid volatile trends and make pieces that last longer and are more valuable to our consumers.
 Sustainability doesn’t have to be a factor that works against our aesthetic.
-In order to prolong the aesthetic lifetime and offer versatility to our pieces, we like to work with multi-functionality ex. our reversible tees (link) and our option to have your clothes personalized when you purchase directly from our webshop.
+In order to prolong the aesthetic lifetime and offer versatility to our pieces.
+For example, you have the option to have your clothes personalized when you purchase directly from our webshop.
 Distressing and signs of wear only improve the aesthetics and lifetime of garments and adds extra value to the story of a piece.

 There’s a lot of gatekeeping and secrecy going on in the fashion industry.
 Labels don’t want other brands to have the same opportunities and knowledge as themselves.
 Large companies buy up innovative sustainable solutions, patents, and factories, and resources are discarded and destroyed instead of shared.
 We condemn this.